miguelazue/python-visualization-tutorial/README.md

 To launch JupyterLab environment for this tutorial, go to: https://mybinder.org/v2/gh/JKU-ICG/python-visualization-tutorial/master?urlpath=lab
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JKU-ICG/python-visualization-tutorial/master?urlpath=lab)

-MyBinder installs the dependencies specified inside of the `requirements.txt` for you.
+MyBinder installs the dependencies specified inside of the `environment.yml` for you.
 We also add an extension to JupyterLab in the `postBuild` script file.

 ## Locally